 Olinciguat (IW-1701) is being developed by Ironwood Pharmaceuticals to increase levels of nitric oxide, a substance involved with relaxing the walls of the blood vessels.
 A Phase 2 clinical trial (NCT03285178) is testing the effect of olinciguat in patients with sickle cell disease.

 Bayer’s riociguat is approved to relax blood vessels in pulmonary arterial hypertension, a disease associated with restricted blood flow in the blood vessels of the lungs.
 Researchers at the University of Pittsburgh are investigating whether riociguat can also help improve blood flow in sickle cell anemia, in a Phase 2 clinical trial (NCT02633397).

 Ticagrelor is a blood-thinning medication produced by AstraZeneca that is being investigated to see whether it can help keep blood cells from forming clumps and blocking blood vessels.
-A planned Phase 3 trial (NCT03615924) will be recruiting children with sickle cell anemia worldwide.
+A Phase 3 clinical trial (NCT03615924) is testing the effect of ticagrelor in reducing VOC in children with sickle cell anemia worldwide.